Don’t Panic! Your Teenage Tearaway Is Tameable!

 Is your dog suddenly fearful of new things or even familiar things?

+Adolescent dogs can be a challenge.
 You no longer have a cute puppy that will be forgiven for mistakes and all your careful training seems to have disappeared.
 Your dog may suddenly be fearful of something that he has previously ignored or bark at anything new that he encounters.
-This is all quite normal and just part of being an adolescent.
+This is all quite normal and just part of being a teenage dog.
 Once dogs reach puberty, they experience new qualms that are sometimes known as the “second fear period” (the first occurs at 5-8 weeks of age).

 The hard work of housetraining, teething and learning the basics marks the end of puppyhood but not yet the end of the potential trials and tribulations of being a dog owner.
 By the time that your dog is around 5 months, adolescence begins and can continue for a year or longer for larger dogs.
 Like their human equivalents, adolescent dogs can be a challenge.

 As well as exhibiting sudden fears, adolescent dogs can start to push boundaries – I often say that they discover the word “No” as they realise that they have agency in situations where they had previously deferred to their mother or their handler.